shaikabdulq/AWS-Projects/slack_notification/README.md

-# Python Project - Slack Alert
+#  Production Instance Slack Alert

 ## Overview
-This project contains a Python script designed to send alerts to a Slack channel.
+This script designed to be deployed to AWS Lambda function that send alerts to a Slack channel through encrypted webhook URL when a production EC2 Instance is stopped.

 ## Features
 - Slack integration using a webhook.